loomio/loomio-docs/oric/src/guide-connectors.md

 ![](board-subgroups.png#border-none)

----

-**Set up a subgroup**
+## Set up a subgroup

 On your group home page, go to the **Subgroups** tab and click **New Subgroup**.

-Follow a similar process as Step 1 to set up your subgroup.
+Follow a similar process as in [Step 1](#1-set-up-your-board-on-loomio) to set up your subgroup.

 ![](https://i.imgur.com/loeydDj.png#border-none)

----
 **Permissions**

 To allow members of your parent group see threads in the subgroup: